 Table 1: Eight of the nine studies within the CLOSER project, showing their estimated counts of questionnaire, question and variable.
-The ninth study, Life Study, is omitted from this too large to effectively train multiple members of staff to enter metadata to the same standard, thus a subset of the DDI-Lifecycle profile is used. (ddiadmin, 2014)
+The ninth study, Life Study, is omitted from this

 Entry Principles

 The Questionnaire Profile provides the optimum level of detail to preserve as much questionnaire metadata and metadata integrity as possible. (ddiadmin, 2014) To best ingest metadata to the standard set by the selected profile, it is effective to use a custom made tool.
 The CLOSER project developed and maintains a metadata editing tool dubbed CADDIES (CLS Abridged DDI Editor for Surveys).
 (Gierl, n.d.)